perdian/ant-webstart/README.md

 ## Requirements

-The ant-webstart tasks require Java SE 6 or higher.
+The ant-webstart tasks requires Java SE 6 or higher.

 ## Download